Archive for March 2016

 Completed in 2014, this conical chimney stands 146 m / 479 ft tall.
 The bottom diameter measures 32 m, the intermediate (minimum) diameter is 21 m and the top diameter is 27.3 m.
 This chimney is part of the STX Bukpyung Power Plant in South Korea.

-The general contractor, Gangnae Co. hired Gleitbau GmbH for the slipforming of the chimney.
-Gleitbau supplied the customized slipform system and onsite supervision, including geometry control.
-This is one of dozens of chimneys built by Gleitbau.
-They are the only company in the world that routinely slipforms conical concrete structures such as this chimney.
+The general contractor, Gangnae Co. hired a specialist subcontractor for the slipforming of the chimney.
+They supplied the customized slipform system and onsite supervision, including geometry control.

 Hebron Main Shaft Completed